hamzawhite/hamzawhite.github.io/_pages/about.md

 ## Bio

-I'm a data scientist, industrial engineer. with experience in data management and data cisualization using R and Python. afterwork, you can find me coding or drawing.
+I'm a data scientist, industrial engineer. with experience in data management and data visualization using R and Python. afterwork, you can find me coding or drawing.

 [Resume](https://hamzawhite.github.io/cv/)